Boyko Borisov: Allegations of threatening journalists

-In early 2011 a number of think-tanks and analysts raised concern about the degradation of media freedom and transparency in Bulgaria.
-In 2011 reports surfaced that Borisov had paid cash to journalists to portray him favourably, and threatened others who criticized him as early as 2005.
+In early 2011, several think-tanks and analysts raised concerns about the decline of media freedom and transparency in Bulgaria.
+In 2011, reports surfaced that Borisov had paid cash to journalists to portray him favourably and threatened others who criticized him as early as 2005.
 In 2012, Bulgaria was ranked as the worst-performing EU member in terms of media freedom, according to Freedom House, and ranked 80th internationally.
-By 2018, Bulgaria had dropped to 111th globally in the Press Freedom Index, lower than all European Union members and membership candidate states.
-According to Reporters Without Borders, EU funds have been diverted to sympathetic media outlets while others have been bribed to be less critical on problematic topics.
+By 2018, Bulgaria had dropped to 111th globally in Reporters Without Borders' World Press Freedom Index, the lowest among all European Union members and candidate countries for the EU membership.
+According to Reporters Without Borders, EU funds have been diverted to sympathetic media outlets, while others have been bribed to be less critical of problematic topics.
 Attacks against individual journalists have also increased.

 Allegations of racism and xenophobia

-On 6 February 2009, Borisov, speaking in Chicago, told Bulgarian expatriates that the human material and the basis of Bulgarian population at that moment included 1 million Roma, 700,000 Turks and 2.5 million retirees.
+On 6 February 2009, Borisov, speaking in Chicago, told Bulgarian expatriates that the "human material" (as in, the German euphemism Menschenmaterial) and the basis of the Bulgarian population at that moment included 1 million Roma, 700,000 Turks, and 2.5 million pensioners.
 He added that the human material that they are left with as voters and as a pool for recruiting staff is really not that big, as half a million people have left Bulgaria.
-Vice-president of the Party of European Socialists, Jan Marinus Wiersma, accused Borisov of referring to the Turks, Roma and pensioners in Bulgaria as "bad human material," and claimed that GERB "has already crossed the invisible line between right wing populism and extremism."
+Vice-president of the Party of European Socialists, Jan Marinus Wiersma, accused Borisov of referring to the Turks, Roma, and pensioners in Bulgaria as "bad human material," and claimed that GERB "has already crossed the invisible line between right-wing populism and extremism."

-Borisov denied these accusations and in turn accused the Bulgarian Socialist Party of attempting to discredit him.
+Borisov denied these accusations and, in turn, accused the Bulgarian Socialist Party of attempting to discredit him.
 Borisov stated in a meeting with NGOs on 5 March 2009 that he intends to include representatives of the Roma ethnicity in all levels of government, including a potential minister, and has reached out to offer inclusivity to Bulgaria's ethnic Turkish population; although these measures and proposals have been seen as politically empty.